Information for applicants

 Second, for items that require specialized reagents, software, or advanced technical support, we check with the manufacturer to verify that the item is not obsolete—meaning that it is still supported by the manufacturer.

-We do not usually accept obsolete items, although we do make a handful of exceptions for items that are technically obsolete but still in high demand.
-For the exceptions, we disclose that the item is obsolete at the time of equipment selection so that awardees can decide for themselves whether an unsupported item will be useful.
+We do not usually accept obsolete items, although we do make a handful of exceptions for items that are in high demand despite being obsolete.

 Third, we perform functional testing as feasible when the items are received.
 We have a testing protocol for every category of equipment that we accept.